-From time to time the Council will consider which parts of the district are "areas of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance" and will designate such areas as 'Conservation Areas.'
+From time to time all Councils consider which parts of the district are "areas of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance" and designate such areas as 'Conservation Areas.'

 There is no standard specification for designating or reviewing Conservation Areas.
 In considering whether an area has the "special character" to be designated as a Conservation Area the following are some of the features that would be considered: